 The ski and spa resort town of Bormio has just been ‘highly commended’ in the category of “Gastronomic Resort of The Year” by the “World Snow Awards” presented by “The Telegraph Ski and Snowboard Show” in October 2016.
-The awards recognize excellence in the ski and snowboard industry so this is a real achievement for Bormio and all those who work to make it such a great place to go skiing.
+The awards recognise excellence in the ski and snowboard industry so this is a real achievement for Bormio and all those who work to make it such a great place to go skiing.
 It’s no wonder Bormio was part of this category, if you are a foodie skier then Bormio needs to be the next place you visit.